nsc-norway/pipeline/SETUP.md

 #### A) Special servers

-For biolinux2 and the OUS servers, the password for the Clarity user by name of apiuser is stored in a text file.
+For biolinux2 and the OUS servers, the password for the Clarity user apiuser is stored in a text file.
 The location is referred to in `common/nsc.py`, `get_lims` function.